DurgaPrasad74378/TripGenius/TripGenius- Project Description.md

-# 🌍 AI Trip Planner — Project Description
+# 🌍TripGenius— Project Description

-**AI Trip Planner** is a modern, intelligent travel planning web application designed to simplify and enhance how users create, manage, and share their travel itineraries.
+**TripGenius** is a modern, intelligent travel planning web application designed to simplify and enhance how users create, manage, and share their travel itineraries.

 Leveraging advanced **artificial intelligence**, the platform generates personalized trip plans tailored to user preferences — including interests, budgets, and travel dates.